Alberobello Puglia

 Taormina Godfather Tour

-Visit some of the iconic film locations of the blockbuster hit The Godfather.
+With the Godfather Tour you will visit some of the iconic film locations of the blockbuster hit The Godfather.
 Step back in time in Savoca and Forza D’Agrò and become a part of the filming of The Godfather!
-Click here for more information.

 AEOLIAN ISLANDS